webjars/flexmonster/README.md

 <ul>
  <li>
       Maven Configuration:
-      A pom.xml file defines the build process and dependencies for the WebJar.
+     <br> A pom.xml file defines the build process and dependencies for the WebJar.
   </li>
  <li>